1 | Common garter snake |

 Latin: Thamnophis sirtalis.

 The garter snake which all others are judged against.
 The common garter snake is the most widespread reptile, not just snake, in the whole of North America.
-It inhabits all states except parched Arizona, and is the sole snake in the frigid Northwest Territories (NWT) region of Canada.
+It inhabits every lower 48 US state except Arizona, and is the sole snake found in the frigid Northwest Territories (NWT) region of Canada.
 It may, just may, reach southeastern Alaska (still unconfirmed).

-Common garter snakes coexist with virtually all other species on this list, as though it’s the main garter snake from headquarters supervising all the smaller ones, which have been handed smaller slices of territory.
-Common garter snakes also have 13 varying subspecies, including the red-sided garter snake, which has blue tinges.
-However, this article will only cover full species of the garter snake family (Thamnophis).
+Thamnophis sirtalis coexists with virtually all other garter snake species on this list, as though it’s the main garter snake from headquarters supervising all the smaller ones, which have been handed smaller slices of territory.
+Common garter snakes also have 13 varying subspecies, including the red-sided garter snake, which has red and blue tinges.
+However, this article will only cover the full species of the garter snake genus (Thamnophis).

 2 | Eastern ribbon snake |